 Treatment of Lung Cancer

-At UT Southwestern Medical Center, we treat lung cancer differently than other health care facilities in North Texas.
+At Simmons Comprehensive Medical Center, we treat lung cancer differently than other health care facilities in North Texas.
 Our experts, who are subspecialized to focus solely on lung cancer, create individualized treatment plans based on you and your unique cancer.

 Treatment may include medical therapies, surgery, radiation, other specialized techniques to address symptoms, or a combination of these.
 You also may have the opportunity of enrolling in a clinical trial for access to experimental treatments in addition to your regular care.